-Gallery: Our Sales Gallery is arranged by artist.
+Gallery: Our Sales Gallery is arranged by genre and artist.
 Each print is accompanied by a full description.

 Search: Provides text/keyword and image searches.
 See the Search Page.

 Video: Offers an introduction to the art of kamigata-e (Osaka video).

 With the hope that pandemic woes are largely behind us, we are happy to announce an autumn update to our website, one that is full of richness and rarities.

 In the main (Osaka print) section, please note the unusually large array of arresting compositions in the chûban format.
 They are by a variety of artists (not simply Hirosada) and include an intact pentaptych.

 Fine examples from the ôban period are also plentiful, with two bijin prints among a host of rarely encountered images by Nagahide, Hokushu, Yoshikuni, Hokuei … and four artists whose names all begin with "Sada."
 In all cases, the prints boast excellent condition, or nearly so, and all are priced well under $1,000.

 In the area of 20th century, sôsaku prints, Kawanishi Hide fans will find three prewar designs, and admirers of Azechi Umetaro can savor the first edition of an iconic mountain-scape.
 Rounding out that section, please have a look at the works by Sekino, Tokuriki, Nakagawa Kazumasa, plus a highly unusual 1930s war image by Igawa Sengai.